Camilo José Cela: Childhood and early career

 Camilo José Cela was born in the rural parish of Iria Flavia, in Padrón, A Coruña, Spain, on 11 May 1916.
 He was the oldest child of nine.
 His father, Camilo Crisanto Cela y Fernández, was Galician.
 His mother, Camila Emanuela Trulock y Bertorini, was a Galician of English and Italian ancestry.
 The family was upper-middle-class and Cela described his childhood as being "so happy it was hard to grow up."

 He lived with his family in Vigo from 1921 to 1925, when they moved to Madrid.
 There, Cela studied at a Piarist school.
 In 1931 he was diagnosed with tuberculosis and admitted to the sanatorium of Guadarrama, where he took advantage of his free time to work on his novel Pabellón de reposo.
 While recovering from the illness Cela began intensively reading works by José Ortega y Gasset and Antonio de Solís y Ribadeneyra.

 The Spanish Civil War broke out in 1936 when Cela was 20 years old and just recovering from his illness.
 His political leanings were conservative and he escaped to the rebel zone.
-He enlisted himself as a soldier but was wounded and hospitalized in Logroño.
+He enlisted as a soldier, and was wounded and hospitalized in Logroño.

 Career

-The civil war ended in 1939; after the war, Cela became indecisive towards his university studies and ended up working in a bureau of textile industries.
-It was here where he began to write what would become his first novel, La familia de Pascual Duarte (The Family of Pascual Duarte), which was finally published when he was 26, in 1942.
+The civil war ended in 1939; after the war, Cela became indecisive about his university studies and ended up working in a bureau of textile industries.
+It was here where he began to write what would become his first novel, La familia de Pascual Duarte (The Family of Pascual Duarte), which was published when he was 26, in 1942.
 Pascual Duarte has trouble finding validity in conventional morality and commits a number of crimes, including murders, for which he feels nothing.
 The novel is of particular importance as it played a large part in shaping the direction of the post-World War II Spanish novel.